Understanding IRS Form 1098-C: Your Guide to Vehicle Donation Tax Deductions

 Avoid IRS late penalties & fines by filing TODAY!

-How to Use Form 1098-C When Filing Your Taxes
+How Donors Use Form 1098-C When Filing Taxes

-Once you have Form 1098-C in hand, you'll need to take a few steps to claim your deduction:
+Once a donor has Form 1098-C in hand, they need to take a few steps to claim the deduction:

-If your vehicle donation is worth more than $500, you'll need to fill out Section A of IRS Form 8283, "Noncash Charitable Contributions."
-This form asks for details about the donation, including information from your 1098-C.
+2. Complete Form 8283.
+If the vehicle donation is worth more than $500, fill out Section A of IRS Form 8283, "Noncash Charitable Contributions."

-Hang onto Form 1098-C along with any other documentation about your vehicle's value, condition, and the donation process.
-The IRS can request these records if they have questions about your return.
+4. Keep the records.
+Hang onto Form 1098-C alongside any documentation about the vehicle's value and the donation process.
+The IRS can request these records at any time.

 Let’s get you in touch with an expert!